open-pioneer/trails-openlayers-base-packages/src/packages/zoom/README.md

 # @open-pioneer/zoom

-This package provides two buttons by which the user can zoom in and zoom out of the map.
+This package provides two buttons for the user to zoom in and zoom out of the map.

 ## Usage